ritik168/Library_-Analysis-/README.md

 #### Objectives

-#### 1.Set up the Library Management System Database: Create and populate the database with tables for branches, employees, members, books, issued status, and return status.
+#### 1.Set up the Library Management System Database:

+Create and populate the database with tables for branches, employees, members, books, issued status, and return status.
-#### 2.CRUD Operations: Perform Create, Read, Update, and Delete operations on the data.
+#### 2.CRUD Operations:

+Perform Create, Read, Update, and Delete operations on the data.
-#### 3.CTAS (Create Table As Select): Utilize CTAS to create new tables based on query results.
+#### 3.CTAS (Create Table As Select):

+Utilize CTAS to create new tables based on query results.
-#### 4.Advanced SQL Queries: Develop complex queries to analyze and retrieve specific data.
+#### 4.Advanced SQL Queries:

+Develop complex queries to analyze and retrieve specific data.

-#### Project Structure
+# Project Structure

-#### .Database Creation:
+#### Database Creation:

 Created a database named library_db.
-#### .Table Creation:
+#### Table Creation:

 Created tables for branches, employees,            members, books, issued status, and return status.
 Each table includes relevant columns and relationships.

 ```
 CREATE DATABASE library_db;